JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-19-staging-at-biscayne.md

 ![casey-yoga](/images/casey-yoga.jpg)

-*Am I doing it right?*
+*My parents stateroom has slightly more room than mine*

 The weather was beautiful today though.
 Again, we paddle boarded with the manatees in Hurricane Harbor.
 The calf sunned itself between its parents while two other adults casually floated nearby.
 We made sure to give them plenty of space.
 There were dozens of pipe fish darting around just under the surface, and on our way back a small eagle ray came flying out of the water, twice, right in front of us!
 Similar to humpback whales, the reason for their jumping remains a mystery; speculation ranges from escaping predators to enjoying themselves.
 I think he may have just been saying hello.

 ![flying-eagle-ray](/images/flying-eagle-ray.jpg)

-*An eagle ray jumps out of the water; photo by the Sarasota Dolphin Research Project, [FL Keys News](https://www.flkeysnews.com/news/local/article145430644.html)*
+*An eagle ray leaping out of the water; photo by the Sarasota Dolphin Research Project, [FL Keys News](https://www.flkeysnews.com/news/local/article145430644.html)*

 Jules, my mom, and I finished our second puzzle today.
 It is the first wooden puzzle any of us have ever done; the first one we did was a joke in comparison.
 Not only was the second one twice as many pieces, but the colors were so similar that they printed letters on the back to help confirm where they fit.
 At first, it kind of felt like cheating to use the letters, but it became rapidly clear that their help was necessary.

 ![puzzle-pic](/images/puzzle-pic.jpg)

-*Note the blurry background, this puzzle kept us (questionably) sane while waiting out the gale*
+*Note the blurry background, we were swinging violently in the gale*

 ---